ACC for log canonical threshold polytopes: Preliminaries

 \begin{remark} This paper mainly deals with three kinds of partially ordered sets.
 The set of polytopes is ordered by inclusion $\subseteq$.
 The set of real numbers $\Rr$ is ordered by the usual $\leq$.
 Besides, for a set $\Ff$ of real-valued functions defined on a closed interval $[a,b]$ where $a<b$, the partial order $\succeq$ is defined pointwisely, that is, for $f,g\in\Ff$, $f\succeq g$ if and only if $f(t)\geq g(t)$ for any $t\in[a,b]$. \end{remark}

 The proof of the following result is elementary and we omit it.

-\begin{lemma} DCC sets have following properties. \begin{enumerate} \item If $\Ii$ is a totally ordered DCC set, then there exists a minimal element of $\Ii$.
+\begin{lemma} DCC sets have following three properties. \begin{enumerate} \item If $\Ii$ is a totally ordered DCC set, then there exists a unique minimal element of $\Ii$.
 Thus, for any sequence $\{a_i\}_{i \in \Nn}$ with $a_i\in \Ii$, there exists an increasing subsequence $\{a_{i_j}\}_{j\in \Nn}$.